-• Kinematic messages from which 2D vessel routes can be derived.

-Static messages providing ship meta-information such as ship identifiers (MMSI and IMO number), name, type, and dimension of vessel, and route-based information, such as destination (Port of Call), danger, Estimated Time of Arrival (ETA), draught."
+- Kinematic messages from which 2D vessel routes can be derived. - Static messages providing ship meta-information such as ship identifiers (MMSI and IMO number), name, type, and dimension of vessel, and route-based information, such as destination (Port of Call), danger, Estimated Time of Arrival (ETA), draught."
 [14]

-"The AIS data for the datAcron project has been sourced from a range of terrestrial AIS (T-AIS) and satellite AIS (S-AIS) sources.
+"The AIS data for the detacron project has been sourced from a range of terrestrial AIS (T-AIS) and satellite AIS (S-AIS) sources.
 The terrestrial sources are collated from various sources in Europe and decimated to limit the amount of data.
 The satellite data is obtained from the ORBCOMM constellation of satellites of various generations and include an AIS receiver on the International Space Station (ISS), a range of older generation satellites and 11 new generation satellites that go to make up 19 sources of satellite data."
 [15]

 Each of the satellites can only download AIS data when there is a ground station within their coverage footprint.
-There are three satellite ground stations in Morocco, Italy and Norway, servicing the area of interest for which the datAcron project is consuming AIS data.
-The overlap of the satellite footprint, the orbit of the satellite and the coverage of a ground station primarily affects the delay between when an AIS signal is received on the satellite to when it is available to the datAcron partners via the satellite data collection and processing network. datAcron has defined the following area of interest for AIS data to be obtained and provided:
+There are three satellite ground stations in Morocco, Italy and Norway, servicing the area of interest for which the datacron project is consuming AIS data.
+The overlap of the satellite footprint, the orbit of the satellite and the coverage of a ground station primarily affects the delay between when an AIS signal is received on the satellite to when it is available to the datacron partners via the satellite data collection and processing network.

-North West Coordinates: 52 Degrees North, 12 Degrees West

-South East Coordinates: 30 Degrees North, 30 Degrees East (which is expanded further east, including all the Mediterranean Sea).
+North West Coordinates: 52 Degrees North, 12 Degrees West South East Coordinates: 30 Degrees North, 30 Degrees East (which is expanded further east, including all the Mediterranean Sea).